tobal/zorp-tutorial/start_basic_concepts.rst

           self.request_header["User-Agent"] = (HTTP_HDR_CHANGE_VALUE,
                                                "Forged Browser 1.0")

-The example above only a demonstration of a customization, it is uncommented now, we will back to later.
+The example above is only a demonstration of a customization, it is uncommented now, we will get back to it in a later section.